-As part of the upcoming drilling program, down-hole EM surveys will be completed on new and old holes in the vicinity of the new footwall zone and the east and west lenses in an effort to identify potential extension of the massive sulphide mineralization.
+As part of the ongoing drilling program, downhole EM surveys will be completed on new and historic holes in the vicinity of the Footwall zone and the East and West Lenses, in an effort to identify potential extension of the massive sulphide mineralization.
 Any conductive plates defined by the BHEM surveys will be drill tested as part of the 2019 program if this technique proves to be a positive resource expansion tool.

-In addition, during the last quarter, a detailed review of the geological model as well as a comprehensive study of all of the geophysical data (ground and airborne) was completed to assist in defining drill targets in the Pickett Mountain deposit locale as well as the surrounding volcanic belt.
+A comprehensive study of all of the geophysical data (ground and airborne) was completed to assist in defining drill targets in the Pickett Mountain deposit locale, as well as the surrounding volcanic belt.
 Numerous prospective targets were generated by this comprehensive data review.
+Soil sampling, prospecting and geological mapping are currently in progress in the locale of these targets in efforts to advance them to drilling targets by late fall 2019.